-In this FMP, for Category 1 species, the term "overfishing" is used to denote situations where catch exceeds or is expected to exceed the established OFL.
-The term "overfished" describes a stock whose abundance is below its overfished/rebuilding threshold, or MSST.
-Overfished/rebuilding thresholds, in general, are linked to the same productivity assumptions that determine the OFL levels.
-The default value of this threshold is 25 percent of the estimated unfished biomass level for non-flatfish stocks or 50 percent of $B{MSY}$ , if known.
-The MSST for flatfish stocks is 12.5 percent of the estimated unfished biomass level.
+In this FMP, the term "overfishing" is used to denote situations where catch exceeds or is expected to exceed the established OFL.
 The MFMT is simply the value(s) of fishing mortality in the MSY control rule, which is used to calculate the OFL.
-Technically, exceeding $F{MSY}$ constitutes overfishing; therefore, exceeding the OFL is used in this FMP to constitute overfishing since all stocks classified as "in the fishery" have specified OFLs.
+Technically, exceeding $F{MSY}$ constitutes overfishing; therefore, exceeding the OFL is used in this FMP to constitute overfishing since all stocks classified as "in the fishery"

+have specified OFLs.